Samsung/tizen-docs/docs/iot/iot-partners/thingspark.md

 The thingspark plugin can be installed on the Tizen IoT devices that are compatible with the following:

-- Platform: Tizen 5.0 IoT Headed or Tizen 5.0 IoT Headless and higher
+- Platform: Tizen 5.0 IoT Headed and Headless, and higher
 - SDK: Tizen Studio 3.3 and higher

 For more information on the thingspark IoT cloud service, see the following: